 Hader Farhan is a clinician who takes a person-centered, strengths-based and collaborative approach to care.
 Hader earned her undergraduate degree in the field of early-childhood studies with a focus on disability studies from Canada’s Ryerson University in Toronto, Ontario.
 After working with children and families in various settings, she developed a passion for rehabilitation and went on to earn a Master of Science degree in occupational therapy from Queen’s University in Kingston, Ontario.
 Since that time, Hader has been privileged to be a part of the rehabilitation journey of numerous individuals who have experienced complex motor-vehicle accidents and has helped them return to the occupations that bring meaning and fulfillment to their lives.
 As an occupational therapist, Hader recognizes that engagement in meaningful occupation can promote good mental health, assist in recovery, support self-care and foster community involvement.

-PACT Clinician/OD Coordinator
+PACT Clinician/Open Dialogue Coordinator

 Laila Caron, LMSW